MAD Team

-MAD Team is a Taiwanese esports organization founded on 28 November 2017 by Hong Kong actor Shawn Yue.
-The organization formerly had a League of Legends team competing in the League of Legends Master Series (LMS), the top level of professional League of Legends in Taiwan, Hong Kong, and Macau.
+MAD Team was a Taiwanese esports organization founded on 28 November 2017 by Hong Kong actor Shawn Yue.
+It had a League of Legends team competing in the League of Legends Master Series (LMS), the top level of professional League of Legends in Taiwan, Hong Kong, and Macau.
+The organization dissolved on 1 January 2023.

 Arena of Valor

-History

 On 29 November 2017, it was announced that the roster and Garena Challenger Series (GCS) spot of ahq White had been acquired by MAD Team.
 MAD Team placed sixth in the 2018 GCS Spring Series and fifth in the 2018 GCS Summer Series.
 After winning the 2019 GCS Spring Series, MAD Team qualified for the 2019 Arena of Valor World Cup as Taiwan's representative.